Our Mission is to facilitate Stem Cell Therapy for Veterans and First Responders |

 After editing our 3rd edition of Perinatal Stem Cells in 2011, we decided it was time to create a non-profit and to hold a conference.
 The International Perinatal Stem Cell Society, Inc was incorporated in May 2013.

 We held our first conference in 2014 in Berkeley, CA as part of the Regenerative Medicine Foundation and this meeting was an incredible success.
+C. Randal Mills gave the best talk in the space I have ever heard to date at this conference.

-In 2017, we hosted the first of a multiyear conference run at the Leonardo Museum in Salt Lake City, UT.
+In 2017, we hosted the first of a multiyear conference run 2018, 2019, and 2020 at the Leonardo Museum in Salt Lake City, UT.
+The March 2020 conference was one of the last events that took place prior to Covid changed the world.

 In 2022, we held a conference in Fort Lauderdale, FL.